 -

-Accountability: Establishing clear lines of responsibility for AI systems and their outcomes, ensuring that human oversight is in place to prevent harm.
+Accountability: Establishing clear lines of responsibility for AI systems and their outcomes, ensuring human oversight to prevent harm.

 -